BasLijten/blog/content/blog/getting-insights-in-your-paas-utilization-using-app-insights-and-power-bi-part-1/index.md

 ---
-title: "How to get insights in your (Sitecore) paas utilization using application insights and Power BI - Part 1 - Overview"
+title: "How to get insights in your (Sitecore) paas utilization using application insights and Power BI - Pt 1 - Overview"
-date: "2021-10-21"
+date: "2021-10-19"
 category:
 - "Application Insights"
 - "Power BI"